tristaneason/grizzlytargets/wp-content/plugins/makewebbetter-hubspot-for-woocommerce/readme.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
-To do an automatic install of HubSpot For WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of MWB HubSpot for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type "HubSpot For WooCommerce" and click Search Plugins.
-Once you've found our HubSpot For WooCommerce plugin you can view details about it such as the point release, rating and description.
+In the search field type "MWB HubSpot for WooCommerce" and click Search Plugins.
+Once you've found our MWB HubSpot for WooCommerce plugin you can view details about it such as the point release, rating and description.
 Most importantly, of course, you can install it by simply clicking "Install Now".

 = Manual installation =

-The manual installation method involves downloading our HubSpot For WooCommerce and uploading it to your webserver via your favorite FTP application.
+The manual installation method involves downloading our MWB HubSpot for WooCommerce and uploading it to your webserver via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 = Updating =